-These are lots of little things that have really, or would have really, enhanced my lifting experience, particularly when I was a newbie, if I had had them.
+These are lots of little things that have really, or would have really, enhanced my lifting experience, if I had had them at the moment I first needed them.
 If someone had gifted me a be-ribboned little pair of plastic barbell collars back when my hands were too weak to use the mangled clips scattered around the floor of Richie’s Gym, I would have welled up with tears.
 If someone had had the insight, the forethought, to buy me a set of 1.25lb fractional plates I could carry in my gym bag to help my overcome my overhead press plateau?
 I’d be weeping on the floor.

 These are also just things that we lifters run out of, or lose, on a fairly regular basis (liquid chalk, barbell collars, straps).
 You almost can’t have enough of some of this stuff.
 There are also just things that people ask me, “Which ___ do you have?”
 And I had no place to put those links.
 Until now.
 This is the Swole Woman Studio Guide, a.k.a. the Beastly Starter Kit, items for the lifting lad or lady on the go.1

 If you are forwarding this to a gift-giver who wants to support your lifting journey, there's lots to choose from here.
 And if you are not-so-secretly buying for yourself, most of these are super-easy to tack on to your generously overfilled cart of goodies for others.

 Toward the end are a few more expensive things, but even if your giftee already owns a version, they might really appreciate an upgrade to the fancier version (plus, most fitness equipment is VERY resellable).
 And if you’re buying the fancier version for yourself?
 You deserve it.
 What is better for you and has brought you more joy than lifting weights?